mihaipriboi/WRO_Future_Engineers_2024/README.md

     uart.write(str(direction) + '\n')
 ```

-The arduino part is quite simple, consisting of the quali switch but with two extra cases: FOLLOW_CUBE and AFTER_CUBE.
-In the FOLLOW_CUBE case we just write to the servo the steering angle calculated by the PID algorithm ran on the camera.
-After we get the proximity trigger from the camera, we have a custom function called ```pass_cube``` which steers us away from the cube and puts us in the AFTER_CUBE state.
+The arduino part is quite simple, consisting of the quali switch but with two extra cases: ```FOLLOW_CUBE``` and ```AFTER_CUBE```.
+In the ```FOLLOW_CUBE``` case we just write to the servo the steering angle calculated by the PID algorithm ran on the camera.
+After we get the proximity trigger from the camera, we have a custom function called ```pass_cube``` which steers us away from the cube and puts us in the ```AFTER_CUBE``` state.
 This case consists of two substates: in the first one the robot steers in the opposite direction to center itself again and the second one in which the robot uses a PID with the gyro to move an additional distance so that we're perfectly positioned to see the next cube.
-After that, we go back to the default PID case that is used in the quali code.
+After that, we go back to the default ```PID``` case that is used in the quali code.

 ```ino
 // hardcoded sequence that avoids a cube